ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     (tuple, 2)

-The first object, that we need to dig into is the core Google ``protobuf`` message:
+The first object, that we need to dig into is the core `Google Protocol Buffer <https://developers.google.com/protocol-buffers>`_ message:

 .. code:: python